Sign up for our newsletter to hear first about program announcements and application deadlines.

 - Statement of interest

-- Current projects
+- Current writing projects

 - Goals for the workshop

-- Any other pertinent information
+- Any other information that you consider pertinent to your application

 - Five-page sample of your writing.
 Note: You do not need to be published in order to apply for the Emerging Writers’ Workshop.